Daytona International Speedway

 Daytona Beach Bike Week

-A second major event, the Daytona Biketoberfest is usually on the weekend immediately after Columbus Day.
+A second major event, the Daytona Biketoberfest is usually on the weekend immediately after Columbus Day in October.

 Daytona has long been associated with speed.
 Many of the early land speed attempts in modified racing cars took place on the sands of Daytona Beach dating back to the early 1900s.
 The last land speed attempts were in 1935 before moving to the Bonneville Salt Flats in Utah but production cars continued to race until the 1950s.